xmtp/xmtp-dot-org/docs/tutorials/display-open-frames.md

 :::tip

 A minting Open Frame is a type of transactional Open Frame.
-Where applicable, we'll specify steps for minting Open Frames in this tutorial.
+Where applicable, we'll provide details specific to displaying minting Open Frames.

 :::